Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

+Our radiative transfer results (cf. Fig.~\ref{fig:Xshooter_helium}) indicate that the upper limit of $X_{\mathrm{He}}$ may even be as low as 0.01 (or lower).
+Such low values are not compatible with our current set of hydrodynamic models (cf. Fig.~\ref{fig:He_HMNS_time}) in which the smallest value of $X_{\mathrm{He}}$ is about 0.03.
+This means that either systems with lower $X_{\mathrm{He}}$ exist that are not covered by our set of models (presumably with shorter lifetimes \taubh$<10$\,ms), or our radiative transfer modeling is too approximate to reliably limit $X_{\mathrm{He}}$ in the sub-percent range.
+At this point it is unclear if a relation between the $X_{\mathrm{He}}$ limit and the lifetime holds in the regime of very low helium mass fractions.
+However, for our purposes this regime of low helium abundances is not critical provided that such low He mass fraction is incompatible with long-lived merger remnants.
+Under this condition it is reasonable to adopt a lifetime limit \taubh$<20$\,ms.

-The polar nature of the helium-rich wind is particularly well suited for our observational constraint because of the near-polar viewing angle in AT2017gfo and the circumstance that absorption features in KN spectra are formed mainly along the line-of-sight.
-The broad velocity distribution of the wind, ranging from 0.1\,$c$ to 0.6\,$c$ is further auspicious for observability, because it safely encompasses the velocities of the line-forming region, $0.19c\lesssim v\lesssim 0.3c$, at around 4-5\,days post merger.
+We finally point out that the polar nature of the helium-rich wind is particularly well suited for our observational constraint because of the near-polar viewing angle in AT2017gfo and the circumstance that absorption features in KN spectra are formed mainly along the line-of-sight.
+The broad velocity distribution of the wind, ranging from 0.1\,$c$ to 0.6\,$c$ is further auspicious for observability, because it safely encompasses the velocities of the line-forming region, $0.19c\lesssim v\lesssim 0.3c$, at around 4-5\,days post-merger.
 In earlier spectra, the observed line-forming region could constrain ejecta at larger velocities - even reaching out to $\sim$0.45$c$ at 1.17\,days \cite[][]{Sneppen2024}.
 However, as deliberated in App.~\ref{sec:observing_time}, at earlier times radiative transitions will suppress the \hei feature and imply weaker abundance constraints for such outer layers.